Word Camp

 • While of course you should use your judgement about whether Word Camp is the right environment for you/your child, we encourage disabled and/or neurodivergent students to sign up.
 We‘ll work with you however we can to make sure that you/your child has a positive experience.
 That said, please know that we don’t have paraprofessionals or special education experts on our instructor team, since all instructors are college students.

 • Decide based on the year the writer is going into.
-If the writer is going into 6th grade, sign them up for the middle school workshops, and if they’re going into 9th grade, sign them up for the high school workshops.
+If the writer is going into 6th grade, sign them up for the middle school workshops.

 • Yes!
 Cosmic Writers Word Camp welcomes young writers wherever they are.